 Activities and field trips

-Generations incorporates community resources into our programming by planning regular field trips with Preschool, Pre-Kindergarten and School-age children.
+Generations incorporates community resources into our programming by planning regular field trips with our School-age children.
 Visiting all our community has to offer extends the learning the children are doing in the classroom.
-Hands on experience at places like Springdale Farms, local museums, libraries, theater and musical events takes children’s knowledge to a higher level.
+Hands on experience at places like local farms and museums, libraries, theater and musical events takes children’s knowledge to a higher level.

 Generations has well trained, caring staff